fityannugroho/wisely/README.md

 > In the future, we will add support for more character sets to improve the variety of the obsfucated text.
 Also, we will add support to define custom character sets.

-## Support This Project

-Give a ⭐️ if this project helped you!

-Also please consider supporting this project by **becoming a sponsor**.
-Your donation will help us to maintain and develop this project and provide you with better support.

 ## Character Sets

 Below is the built-in character sets available.
 See the details of each character set in the [charsets](./charsets) directory.